ieggel/DockerRegistryKeycloakUserNamespaceMapper/README.md

     ...
 ```

-*Note*: _Keep in mind that if you use the official [jboss/keycloak](https://hub.docker.com/r/jboss/keycloak/) image with the default configuration, you have to edit standalone-ha.xml and NOT standalone.xml.
+*Note*: _Keep in mind that if you use the official [jboss/keycloak](https://hub.docker.com/r/jboss/keycloak/) Docker image with the default configuration, you have to edit standalone-ha.xml and NOT standalone.xml.
 More info here: [https://stackoverflow.com/questions/57208709/keycloak-spi-providers-and-layers-not-loading-when-using-docker](https://stackoverflow.com/questions/57208709/keycloak-spi-providers-and-layers-not-loading-when-using-docker)_.

 #### 4.2 Register module using the jboss-cli